rdlucas2/ddargo/app-src/discordbot/README.md

 ---

-Follow these instructions to build, test, and scan your FastAPI application effectively.
+Follow these instructions to build, test, and scan your discordbot.
 If you encounter any issues, please consult the Docker, SonarQube, or Trivy documentation for additional guidance.